fatihkaplama/CS102-PROJECT/group/member2_log.md

 ### ~ 18.05.2020 ~
 I fixed some bugs in the levelPages, specificly level1,2,8.
 I add comments and I improved my code efficency and change same variable names.

+### ~ 25.05.2020~
+This week, We tried to solve the bugs as a group and finish the whole project and we try to develop our code organisation.
 ****